Our Partners

 Uppsala University

 To explore the effects of democracy-based larps, we will conduct workshops, surveys, and interviews that gather the various experiences and standpoints of designers, organizers, and participants.
-Our takeaways from these studies will inform the next work package, in which we will design and pilot our own democracy-based larps, researching their impacts over time whenever possible.
-Ideally, we will discover design recommendations that can help designers create larps with intentionality when aiming to cultivate democratic values and skills.
+Our takeaways from these studies will inform the next work package, WP3, in which we will design and pilot our own democracy-based larps, researching their impacts over time whenever possible.
+Of special interest are experiments based on deliberation events in which we apply theory to larp design in order to develop democratic skills.

 -